-The following chart highlights when and how to enroll in the Vision Plus Program and the Before-Tax Contribution Plan.
+The following chart highlights when and how to enroll in the Vision Program and the Before-Tax Contribution Plan.

-Plan When to Enroll How to Enroll Vision Plus Program You can enroll yourself and your eligible dependents at any of the following times: During your first 31 days on the job, if you're eligible.
+Plan When to Enroll How to Enroll Basic Vision You can enroll yourself and your eligible dependents at any of the following times: During your first 31 days on the job, if you're eligible.
 During open enrollment.
 Within 31 days of a qualifying life event.
-To enroll, contact the HR Service Center.
-Be sure to complete and turn in any forms sent to you with your confirmation statement. job, if you're eligible. • During open enrollment. • Within 31 days of a qualifying life Before a dependent's enrollment can be processed, you may be required to provide proof of his or her eligibility (that is, a marriage license, a birth certificate or adoption papers).
-In addition, before you can enroll your domestic partner for Vision Plus coverage, you must file a notarized Chevron Affidavit of Domestic Partnership (F-6) form.
-To request a form, call the HR Service Center.
-If you don't enroll your eligible dependents at the same time you enroll yourself, you can enroll them during any open enrollment period or within 31 days of the date they first become eligible (for example, within 31 days of a qualifying life event).
-Before-Tax Contribution Plan If you enroll in a health plan to which Chevron contributes, you're automatically enrolled to have before-tax deductions for any medical and dental plans.
-Not applicable for medical and dental, unless you elect not to enroll.
-If you don't want to enroll, decline before-tax participation before your health plan coverage begins by contacting the HR Service Center.
+If you are an eligible employee on the U.S. payroll and you're enrolled in the Chevron Medical PPO Plan, the Chevron High Deductible Health Plan, the Chevron High Deductible Health Plan Basic, or the Global Choice Plan (U.SPayroll Expatriates), then you are automatically enrolled in the Chevron Vision Program for basic Before-Tax Contribution Plan If you enroll in a health plan to which Chevron contributes, you're automatically enrolled to have before-tax deductions for any medical and dental plans. vision coverage.
+If you enroll in a health plan to which Chevron contributes, you're automatically enrolled to have before- tax deductions, unless you elect not to enroll in before-tax deductions.
+If you want to decline before-tax participation before your health plan coverage begins, contact the HR Service Center.